cullanm/arabidopsis-mutation-landscape/README.md

 # Description
 Processing pipeline for nanorate sequencing data (NanoSeq) in [Nanorate sequencing reveals the _Arabidopsis_ somatic mutation landscape](https://doi.org/10.1101/2025.06.15.659769).
 This pipeline is intended to be usable on any Duplex sequencing data and run on either a SLURM computing cluster or locally.
+All custom Duplex-seq python scripts can be found in the `python_scripts` directory and can be run directly from command line (details [below](#NanoSeq-data-processing-scripts)).

 # Running the pipeline